collocations.org

 2. avoiding sth unpleasant or boring

-A driver had a lucky escape after a brick was dropped on his car from an overhead bridge.
+A driver had a lucky escape after a brick was dropped on his car from a bridge.

 have